openchoreo/openchoreo.github.io/docs/getting-started/multi-cluster.md

 Congratulations, you have successfully installed OpenChoreo in multiple clusters.

+## Cleaning Up

+To completely remove the multi-cluster installation:

 ```bash
 # Delete the Kind cluster
 kind delete cluster --name openchoreo-cp